Flask-Apps/TDD-Code-Evaluation/README.md

 - it is the process of finding areas of our code that aren't exercised by tests.
 - this however doesn't measure the overall effectiveness of the test suite.

+### Flask Debug Toolbar

+- This is a Flask extension that helps in debugging our applications.
+- It adds a debugging toolbar into the view which provides info on HTTP headers, requests variables, configuration settings, and the no. of SQLAlchemy queries it took to render the view.
+- This information can be used to find bottlenecks in the rendering of the view.

 ## things to remember